furrtek/DMG-CPU-Inside/README.md

 * What's up with the cell labels ?

 They're random, unique names.
-The first letter corresponds to the column.
+The first letter corresponds to the column they're in on the silicon die.

 * Many small lines aren't traced, why ?

 I didn't bother tracing branching lines when their end point was near enough to see it on my 15" screen at the zoom level I used.
-It's reported on the schematic, of course.
+They're reported on the schematic, of course.

 * Why are there copies of logic blocks providing identical functions ?